Fresh Locally Grown Specialty Mushrooms

 King trumpet, beech, maitake, shiitake, oyster, and enoki.
 There are very few fresh foods that are equally beautiful, and fun to say!
-We’re now offering a conventional and organic specialty mushroom line to satisfy our consumers wildest cravings.
-Specialty mushrooms are easy to use and versatile in the kitchen.
-Our award-winning sustainable packaging includes graphics to inspire usage ideas, interesting facts and simple how-to instructions.
-Our paper tills are recyclable, biodegradable and compostable.
+Monterey Mushrooms® is now offering a conventional and organic specialty mushroom line to satisfy our consumers wildest cravings.

 If you’re up for the challenge, experiment in your kitchen with some of our specialty varieties.
 Don’t worry, we do not forage mushrooms in the wild.
 All our mushrooms are grown under controlled environments from commercially produced mushroom spawn (seed).